ansys/magnet-segmentation-toolkit/doc/source/Toolkit/api.rst

 .. warning::
     Both segmentation and skew of a 3D motor have requirements on the AEDT active project.
-Please ensure that the active project:
+Please ensure that the active design has:

-    - contains data for both 'SymmetryFactor' and 'HalfAxial' when using segmentation;
+    - defined design settings 'SymmetryFactor' and 'HalfAxial' when using segmentation;
-    - has a shaft named 'Shaft' when using skew.
+    - shaft named 'Shaft' when using skew.

 .. currentmodule:: ansys.aedt.toolkits.motor.backend.api